ramabile/latex-against-humanity/README.md

 There exist different online versions of Cards Against Humanity.
 However, the most popular (according to the search engine) versions are falsely claimed to be editable, whereas actually it is a pain in the ass to modify them.
 The choice of LaTeX was natural to me since I use it on every day basis and - most importantly - automatically takes care of the layout ([WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG#Related_acronyms) philosophy).
 You can find several attempts on the web.
 I found the Italian LaTeX version by [ilario](https://github.com/ilario) most fitting my needs, yet some design choice led me to make a new tex document.
-I expressely thanks ilario since I was inspired by his works to put my version on github.
+I expressely thank ilario since I was inspired by his works to put my version on github.

 ## Design